 What to do in Khao San Road

 In Khao San Road, you can literally find everything.
 From shopping stores to restaurants and bars, the prices are very affordable.
-The street is alive 24 hours a day!
+Khao San Road is alive 24 hours a day!
 Much like New York, Khao San Road never sleeps.
-If you are wandering what do in Khao San Road, you won’t run out of new things to discover and explore.
+If you are wondering what do in Khao San Road, you won’t run out of new things to discover and explore.

 A small bottle of beer can also be availed for $2 and big ones cost around $3.
 Prices for beer in bars and restaurants are actually the same.
 I love beer, and my favorite brands in Thailand are Leo and Chang.